WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 I told you I knew you were smart.

-Some things are clearly bad no matter when they happen.
+Some things are clearly bad, no matter when they happen.

-What did the culture and society of the time treat as no big deal?
+But for other things, before you judge, you must ask yourself, what did the culture and society at the time treat as no big deal?

-Not everyone can find it.
+Not everyone can find travel.

 It is.